 So, you've finished rewatching all your favorite reality series and you don't know what to watch next.
 You may be craving a new show with some juicy drama, but scrolling through the seemingly endless choices on Netflix seems like too much work.
-If this is you RN, fret not, because Netflix has a ton of reality shows — both original and curated from other networks — you can watch RN.
+If this is you RN, fret not, because Netflix has a ton of reality shows — both original and curated from other networks — you can watch with the touch of a button.
 So buckle in for some more unscripted fun, drama, and chaos.

 If you're looking for a show that highlights the lavish things in life, you might enjoy

-Selling Sunset or Million Dollar Beach House — or try the lesser known Yummie Mummies or Singapore Social, which document well-off individuals in different settings.
-If you're more of a fan of romantic drama, there's plenty of relationship-focused reality shows — like Dating Around, Back with the Ex, and even The Bachelor — that might suit your fancy.
+Selling Sunset or Million Dollar Beach House — or try the lesser known Styling Hollywood or Singapore Social, each of which document well-off individuals in different settings.
+If you're more of a fan of romantic drama, there's plenty of relationship-focused reality shows — like Are You The One, Back with the Ex, and Dating Around — that might suit your fancy.
 Or, if you prefer cutthroat moments of competition, you might enjoy a reality show with a bit more of a competitive aspect, such as The Circle or Alone.

 Basically, whatever you're into, Netflix has a reality show that's bound to suit your fancy.
 Check out the list below for some of the hottest and most dramatic reality shows on Netflix today: